claroline/Claroline/README.md

 # MessageBundle

-Messagery for the Claroline CoreBundle.
+Internal messagery for the Claroline CoreBundle.